Choi Soo-young: 2008–2016: Acting roles and songwriting

-Girls' Generation gained significant popularity with the release of their hit single "Gee" in 2009.
-Choi has said in an interview that she was also interested in acting before debuting as a singer and had failed more than 70 auditions during her pre-debut days.
+Girls' Generation gained significant mainstream popularity with the release of their single "Gee" in 2009.
+Choi has said in an interview that she was also interested in acting before debuting as a singer, and had failed more than 70 auditions prior to her debut in Girls' Generation.

-Aside from Girls' Generation's activities, Choi has participated in various music and acting projects.
-In the early days, her acting work mostly involved several small roles and guest appearances—these include KBS2's sitcom Unstoppable Marriage (2007), romantic comedy film Hello, Schoolgirl (2008), SBS's drama Oh!
+Aside from Girls' Generation's activities, Choi participated in various music and acting projects.
+Initially, her acting work mostly involved several small roles and guest appearances, including KBS2's sitcom Unstoppable Marriage (2007), the romantic comedy film Hello, Schoolgirl (2008), SBS's drama Oh!
 My Lady (2010), SBS's Paradise Ranch (2011) and SBS's A Gentleman's Dignity (2012).
-During this period, musically, she recorded two songs—one trot song titled "KKok" with Girls' Generation member Yuri for the SBS' drama Working Mom, while the other one, "Feeling Only You", was a collaboration with Girls' Generation member Tiffany and South Korean duo The Blue.
+During this period, musically, she recorded two songs: one trot song titled "KKok" with Girls' Generation member Yuri for the SBS drama Working Mom, with another, "Feeling Only You", being a collaboration with Girls' Generation member Tiffany and South Korean duo The Blue.

-Throughout her career, besides contributing her vocal to Girls' Generation's songs, Choi has explored into lyrics writing.
-She penned the lyrics for three songs: "How Great is Your Love" (2011), "What Do I Do" (2016), and "Sailing (0805)" (2016), while co-writing the song "Baby Maybe" (2013).
+As a member of Girls' Generation, Choi contributed songwriting credits.
+She penned the lyrics for three Girls' Generation songs: "How Great is Your Love" (2011), "What Do I Do" (2016), and "Sailing (0805)" (2016), while co-writing the song "Baby Maybe" (2013).

 In September 2012, she landed her first major acting role in tvN's medical drama The Third Hospital.
-She was praised by both co-actors Oh Ji Ho and Kim Seung-woo and the viewers were drawn to her emotional scene due to her natural display of emotion.
-In May 2013, Choi was cast in tvN's romantic comedy drama, Dating Agency: Cyrano.
-It was a spin-off of the 2010 movie Cyrano Agency.
-She played a dating expert who works at a dating agency helping people to find their love.
-Park Ju-yeon from the Hankook Ilbo praised Choi for her lively character portrayal and said that there was not any "overdone emotions commonly appear in acting newcomers".
+Her performance was praised by her co-actors Oh Ji Ho and Kim Seung-woo.
+In May 2013, Choi was cast in tvN's romantic comedy drama, Dating Agency: Cyrano, a spin-off of the 2010 movie Cyrano Agency.
+Park Ju-yeon from the Hankook Ilbo praised Choi for her lively character portrayal, stating that her performance lacked the "overdone emotions [that] commonly appear in acting newcomers".